airflow-helm/charts/charts/airflow/UPGRADE.md

 - there is no longer any guarantee for 1.10 support

 WARNING: we added native support for `webserver_config.py`
-- if you were using a `airflow.extraConfigmapMounts` previously, please move to `web.webserverConfigFile.stringOverride`
+- if you were using a `airflow.extraConfigmapMounts` previously, please move to `web.webserverConfig.stringOverride`
 - ?? we need to provide an existing-secret alternative to stringOverride ??

-WARNING: we have added the `web.createUsers` value, which will fufilled by a post-install Job
+WARNING: we have added `airflow.users` value:
-- meaning after each `helm install/upgrade ...` the users defined in `web.createUsers` will be created in RBAC
+- who's default value will automatically create an admin user, if you don't want this, please explicitly set `airflow.users` to `[]`
-- if you don't want this, please explicitly set `web.createUsers` to `[]`
+- after each `helm install/upgrade ...` the users defined in `airflow.users` will be created in RBAC

 WARNING: the `dags.installRequirements` value has been removed, please move to `airflow.extra...`
 - we removed this feature for two main reasons: